coderefinery/git-collaborative/_guides/guide.md

 ## Preparing the exercises

-You need to prepare the exercises at least one day before.
+- You need to prepare the exercises at least one day before by importing them from a template.
+- For the forking exercise you need to enable Travis CI after you have imported the exercise.

 ### How to customize the lesson for your workshop